-Finding the best payment gateway is paramount for quick and easy online transactions.
-Payment gateways are merchant services that integrate with your platform and give your business card payment processing capabilities.
-These gateways differ in transaction fees, accepted payment types, and country coverage.
-In this article, we’ve identified, reviewed, and compared the top payment gateways on the market.
+ECommerce is growing fast, so if you want to be part of that trend and accept payments for online purchases, you’re going to need a payment gateway to facilitate online transactions.
+Payment gateways are merchant services that integrate with your platform and give your business payment processing capabilities.
+These gateways differ in transaction fees, payment method coverage, and country coverage.

 - Easy to implement

 - Cannot be used with own merchant account

 The sheer amount of payment options Stripe supports makes it a favorite payment gateway for eCommerce.
 Besides processing traditional credit/debit card one-time payments, Stripe allows you to create subscription models and customizable invoices for recurring payments, as well as accept payments through your company’s mobile app.

 This level of flexibility is made possible by an impressive set of integrations and developer tools.
 The easiest way to accept online payments is via the pre-built Stripe Checkout page.
 Mobile and terminal credit card gateway SDKs allow you to easily accept mobile payments through apps, or in-person POS terminals.
 As the best eCommerce payment gateway must, Stripe simplifies PCI compliance by hosting the payment fields on its own PCI-compliant servers.

 Stripe’s true potential lies with its powerful API.
 Through Stripe Elements, businesses can design payment pages using pre-built UI components.
 If you do not have the coding knowledge to implement the API yourself, Stripe can assist you.
 Additionally, it offers integration with a slew of third-party apps through its partner system.